scientific-python/specs/purpose-and-process/index.md

 The Core Projects and interested community members revise the accepted SPEC in a collabortive and iterative process focused on ensuring the SPEC implementation plan that is broadly applicable and likely to be widely adopted.
-Often, getting a SPEC endorsed will take longer and be more involved than having it accepted.
-Most SPECs will have several authors from numerous projects including several Core Projects.
+The intent is that most SPECs will have several authors from numerous projects including several Core Projects.
 A SPEC is recommended for wide-spread adoption once it is endorsed by two (or more) Core Projects.
 Once a SPEC is recommended, further changes require the approval of all endorsing Core Projects.